Lyu2Patrick/LLM-Powered-Agent-for-Occupant-Centric-Indoor-Environment-Control/README.md

 Source code and supplementary material for:

-> **"LLM-Driven Personalized Indoor Environment Control: An Ontology-Grounded Approach"**
+> **"LLM-Powered Agent for Occupant-Centric Indoor Environment Control: Design, Implementation, and Evaluation"**

 ---